ani-per/storyboarder/README.md

 > [!WARNING]
 > Storyboarder performs a first run of formatting on each answerline.
 However, once Storyboarder has been run, you should go through each visual answerline and format it as per [style guides](https://minkowski.space/quizbowl/manuals/style/), as there will likely be errors.
 Hence, it is recommended (but not required) to make sure that the answerlines for the written portion of a hybrid set are verified and proofreaded before running Storyboarder.

+> [!WARNING]
+> Make sure you close all the relevant files (written packets, hybrid packets, answerlines spreadsheet and database) before trying to run the script, since it cannot rewrite any files that are currently open.

 ## History

 `2024-03-24`: This project was created to handle setup for mirrors of [Untitled Film Set](https://hsquizbowl.org/forums/viewtopic.php?t=25325) (privately, since the set was used for testing and was not yet played at that time).

+`2024-09-24`: The scripts were updated to automatically populate answerlines with information about directors from source films, using the [`tmdbv3api` package](https://github.com/AnthonyBloomer/tmdbv3api).

 ## Feedback